 - If the Royalists are Besieging Hull then the Parliamentarian block in the City is treated according to the rules for Surrender.
-9.22 - If East Riding is Neutral (Vacant) then the Royalist player must deploy a Garrison block at 1 strength in the Area or move one there. - If East Riding is Friendly to the Parliamentarians then the Royalist player must deploy a Garrison block at 1 strength in Hull or move one there.
+9.22 - If East Riding is Neutral (Vacant) then the Royalist player must deploy a Garrison block in the Area or move one there. - If East Riding is Friendly to the Parliamentarians then the Royalist player must deploy a Garrison block in Hull or move one there.
 A Siege is initiated.
 8.0